RaniaZaier/Diamond_DFT_qe/README.md

 The large negative value confirms strong, spontaneous chemisorption of F on the diamond surface, consistent with the known strength of the C-F bond.
-This is directly relevant to fluorine-terminated diamond electrodes studied in CADENA WP2.

 ## Results visualization